kampro/kampro.github.io/_drafts/rxswift.md

 ---
 ## What is Rx?

-Rx stands for Reactive Extensions (aka ReactiveX), it is a set of tools which helps to write a code acording to the reactive programming pattern.
+Rx stands for Reactive Extensions (aka ReactiveX), it is a set of tools which helps to write a code according to the reactive programming pattern.
 Using the reactive programming we can write our code in a more declarative way and using Rx library we don't have to think about threads and all the infrastructure.
 *RxSwift* is an implementation of Rx in Swift. *RxCocoa* is a library which adds Rx functionality to Cocoa classes and Rx types which can better cooperate with Cocoa.
 To start with *RxSwift* and *RxCocoa* just add the libraries ([project on GitHub](https://github.com/ReactiveX/RxSwift)) to your project and import them (`import ...`) in the file where you want to use Rx.

 ## Observable sequences